Ernest R. Fatland: State representative

 In early 1938, Fatland announced his re-election bid.
 Fellow incumbent Giles French also filed as a Republican in District 22.
 No Democrats filed in the District, so Fatland and French were unopposed in both the Republican primary and the general election.

 After the general election in November, Fatland began consolidating his support for the House speaker position.
 The Oregon House had a 48 to 12 Republican majority heading into the 1939 session.
 As a result, it was clear that a Republican would be speaker.
 There were three other Republicans seeking the position, Walter Fuhrer of Salem, Earl Hill of Lane County, and Frank Lonergan of Portland.
 By early December, Fatland had locked up enough votes from his colleagues to ensure his election as speaker.

 The 1939 legislative session opened on January 9.
 When the House was organized, Fatland was elected speaker.
 The same day, he made the House committee appointments.
 It proved to be a routine session until the final week when there was a push by several legislators to pass a bill that would have placed a sales tax referendum before voters.
 Fatland killed the bill by preventing it from reaching the House floor.
 The session finally closed on March 15.

 After the 1939 legislative session ended, Fatland and Senate President Robert M. Duncan automatically became co-chairmen of the Legislative Emergency Board.
 The emergency board is a powerful legislative committee that acts on behalf of the entire legislature when that body is out of session.
 Fatland and Duncan appointed selected legislators to serve on the board for the remainder of the biennium.

 In December 1939, Duncan resigned from the state senate to become an Oregon state judge.
 As Speaker of the House, Fatland was next in line to step in as acting governor whenever Governor Charles A. Sprague left the state.
 This occurred at least four time in 1940.
 The first occasion he served as acting governor was a brief period in February.
-Fatland's second period as acting governor was in May, when he served as chief executive for two weeks.
+Fatland's second period as acting governor was in May, when he was chief executive for two weeks.
 He took on the role again in June for a brief time and again in October.

 Fatland decide not to run for re-election in 1940.
 He did not publicly disclose his rationale for the decision.